seegy/more.relational/README.md

-# relation.usage
+# core.relational.usage

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library to collect some usages for core.relational.

 ## Usage